 Her LASIK surgery results left her with poor vision.
 Her LASIK surgeon recommended an enhancement procedure to improve her vision, which led her to undergo subsequent LASIK surgeries.
 Unfortunately, these attempts left her with extremely poor vision in each eye, and Debbi was desperate to find a solution to her vision problems.

-Debbi arrived at The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates after hearing that we specialize in helping people achieve clear vision following poor LASIK results.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick examined Debbi’s eyes and found that she had a very high prescription and irregular astigmatism following her surgery.
+Debbi arrived at Drs.
+Farkas, Kassalow, Resnick & Associates after hearing that we specialize in helping people achieve clear vision following poor LASIK results. our eye doctors examined Debbi’s eyes and found that she had a very high prescription and irregular astigmatism following her surgery.

 Her best option was to wear scleral lenses as they would correct her astigmatism, farsightedness and were perfectly safe for her corneas, which after multiple surgeries, were scarred.